Robert Trent Jones: Career

 Jones went into business with Canadian architect Stanley Thompson after concluding his studies at Cornell, and with him designed courses in Canada.
 Following his partnership with Thompson, Jones went into business on his own and began designing local courses in the United States in the 1930s.
 Many of these, such as the 1936 course at Green Lakes State Park (see photo), were built using labor provided by the Works Progress Administration.

 Shortly after World War II, Jones got his first major assignment designing the Peachtree Golf Club in Atlanta in collaboration with golf legend Bobby Jones.
 At Bobby Jones' request, Jones redesigned the 11th and 16th holes at Augusta National Golf Club.
 Despite the similarity of their names, the two men were not related.
-To make this distinction clear, Robert began using the middle name "Trent" shortly afterward.
+To distinguish himself from Bobby, he soon afterward began to go by his middle name, Trent.

 In 1955, Gene Hamm helped Jones build the Duke University Golf Course in Durham, North Carolina.
 He moved from there to Delaware to continue work with Jones, and then in 1959 moved back to Raleigh where he began his own design career.
 During the 1950s, Jones' annual income was reported as being $600,000—according to Golf Digest, no one other than Ben Hogan earned more money from golf at that time.

 Jones' clients included U.S. President Dwight D. Eisenhower, for a putting green at the White House and a single hole at Camp David, as well as the Rockefeller family, Aga Khan and Hassan II of Morocco, for private courses.
 He was commissioned in 1990 to design a set of 18 courses in Alabama, the Robert Trent Jones Golf Trail, the largest single golf design contract in history.

+In 1979, the Northern California Golf Association selected Robert Trent Jones Jr., son Jones Sr., to design the Poppy Hills Golf Course situated in Pebble Beach, California.
+Jones Sr. had previously crafted the Spyglass Hill Golf Course in Pebble Beach, and during this project, he received valuable assistance from his son.
+Their combined expertise has led them to design of over 400 golf courses worldwide.

+Personal life

 Jones was married to Ione Jones, who died in 1987 and with whom he had two sons: Robert Jr. and Rees, both of whom became golf course architects.

+Death

 Jones continued to design golf courses in his later years until health problems prompted him to retire to Ft.
-Lauderdale, Florida, where he died on June 14, 2000, six days before his 94th birthday.
+Lauderdale, Florida, where he died on June 14, 2000, at age 93.
 His final course, the Southern Highlands Golf Club, was completed in 1999.